 GwinnJim Ferris, Unit Manager

-The Gwinn Unit manages state forest lands in Marquette and western Alger Counties.
+The Gwinn Unit manages state forest land in Marquette and western Alger counties.

 Click on the map to view the Gwinn Forest Management Unit

 Scroll to the bottom of the page for more information on current management strategies and specific State Forest compartments

 The Open House: Your Opportunity to Participate

 Each year, management recommendations are presented at open houses.
 As the name implies, open houses are informal sessions that give citizens an opportunity to speak with foresters, wildlife biologists, and other resource professionals.
 The inventories, compartment maps, and recommended management actions are available for the public to look at and provide suggestions to MDNR staff.

 2017 Year of Entry Open House Schedule

 Modifications to the management recommendations are then incorporated into a finalized compartment plan to be presented at the "compartment review".
 The compartment review is a formal presentation that incorporates information from the initial inventory, the multi-disciplinary input period, and the open house.
 The presentation outlines the formal management plan for the compartment and includes an explanation of forest treatments if any are proposed.

 2017 Year of Entry State Forest Compartment Review Schedule